Bengal Presidency: Himalayan kingdoms

 Bengal was strategically important for the Himalayan regions of Nepal, Tibet, Bhutan and Sikkim.
 The Anglo-Nepalese War between the East India Company and the Kingdom of Nepal was concluded with the Treaty of Sugauli, which ended Gorkha territorial expansion.
 The Treaty of Titalia was signed in 1817 between the HEIC and the Kingdom of Sikkim to establish British hegemony over Sikkim.
 The Bhutan War in the 1860s saw the Kingdom of Bhutan lose control of the Bengal Duars to the British.
 The British expedition to Tibet took place between 1903 and 1904.
 It resulted in the Treaty of Lhasa which acknowledged Qing China's supremacy over Tibet.

 Foreign relations

 Tomb of Jonathan Henry Lovett (1779–1805), who acted as Bengali ambassador to Qajar Persia.

 The United States of America began sending envoys to Fort William in the 18th century.
 President George Washington nominated Benjamin Joy as the first Consul to Fort William on 19 November 1792.
 The nomination was supported by the erstwhile Secretary of State Thomas Jefferson and approved by the U. S. Senate on 21 November 1792.
 Benjamin Joy reached Calcutta in 1794.
-The HEIC did not recognize Joy as an official consul but allowed him to be a Commercial Agent.
+The HEIC did not recognise Joy as an official consul but allowed him to be a Commercial Agent.
 The American Consulate General was established during formal British rule.
 A consular agency for Chittagong was created in the 1860s.
 Many other countries also set up consulates in Calcutta.